JamesDevlin5/Sql-Format/README.md

 PyTest is used as the testing library.
 Tests are defined in `test_fmt.py`.

-All the tests can be run via: `pytest test_fmt.py`
+All the tests can be run via: `pytest test_fmt.py` or by calling the makefile recipe, `make test`.

 ## ToDo